nonwiz/basic_pg/readme.md

 ## Problem 3
-Zoo Carer, add animal, view how many animals, different type, food
+Zoo Carer, add animal, view how many animals, different type, [food for each animal type, this is a bit advance...]

+When the program is run, there are several choices that provide to the user.
+1: To add the animal to the zoo: animal, quantity
+2: To view how many animal type and quantity
+3: Quit

 ## Problem 4
 Rock paper scissor

+When run the program, the program will be in a loop:
+0: Exit
+1: Rock
+2: Paper
+3: Scissor
+The computer will be randomize before user input as well.
+Then returns the score.

 ## Problem 5
 Find the biggest integer among three different numbers

+Ask user three inputs, and return the biggest integer

 ## Problem 6
 Reverse a word (String type)

+Ask user to enter a word, then return in reverse.
+Ex:

+apple -> elppa

 ## Problem 7
 Check if an input integer number is a prime